This guide is designed to help Victorian public sector organisations implement our misconduct policies for all:

 You should ensure any offers made are subject to the successful outcome of screening.

-Select an independant consideration panel
+Select an independent consideration panel

 You need to set up a ‘consideration panel’ that’s independent from the hiring panel to manage, review and verify completed declarations.
+Independent consideration panels make a ‘yes or no’ recommendation to the hiring panel about whether a candidate is suitable.
+Independent consideration panels never share any other information with the hiring panel.

 The panel must have the authority to represent your organisation and make decisions.
+Further information on the composition of the independent consideration panel can be accessed at Pre-employment screening and recruitment.

 When to verify a completed declaration

-If a candidate is applying for a low risk role, it’s up to you if you want to verify their information.
+If a non-executive candidate is applying for a low risk role, it’s up to you if you want to verify their information.

 Pre-employment screening and internal transfers